Trails WA supports the seven principles recommended by Leave No Trace Australia for minimising your impacts when using the trails.Learn more

 This short walk follows the much more demanding Gully Trail along a water smoothed rocky creekbed.
+Be aware of loose rocks and slippery surfaces.
+Some rock hopping is required.
 The colours in the rock are beautiful.
 Along side are walls of rock and river gums near the start.
 Flintstone Rock is a massive slab that found its way across a dry creekbed that becomes a torrent after heavy rain.
 Now comes a bit of flexibilty as you crawl under Flintstone Rock and look up.
 At first in the dull light it seems like there isn't a lot there.
 The idea is to lay on your back for a few minutes and gaze upwards.
 Aboriginal engravings will become increasingly visible.
 Its also a nice shady spot out of the hot sun.

 It is worth exploring the area.
 You may even come across a mass of animal bones in a shallow cave, the result of dingo hunting activites.

 Avoid touching the engravings.
 Oil from your hands will damage them.